ibrahim-sultan-embedded/esp32-rt-temp-monitor/README.md

 # ESP32 FreeRTOS Temperature Monitor

-Real-time embedded system using ESP32 and FreeRTOS to monitor temperature from a DS18B20 sensor, with UART CLI interface, threshold alerts, and average calculations.
+Real-time embedded system using ESP32 and FreeRTOS for temperature monitoring with a DS18B20 sensor, featuring multi-tasking architecture, inter-task communication, and UART CLI interface.

 ---